phatlanelebo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that displays the result Breath to the power lovw
+Create a script that prints all possible combinations